Butter Chicken (Murg Makhani)

 Cooking the Sauce:

 Heat butter/ghee or oil in a thick bottomed pan.
-Add green cardamoms, black cardamom, cloves and cinnamon.
-Sauté for a couple of minutes or till they start to sizzle and get fragrant; add the methi/fenugrek seeds.
-When the methi seeds sizzle, add ginger paste and garlic paste, and the slit green chillies.
+Add green cardamoms, black cardamom, cloves, and cinnamon.
+Sauté for a couple of minutes or till they start to sizzle and get fragrant; add the methi/fenugreek seeds.
+When the methi seeds sizzle, add ginger paste and garlic paste, and the slit green chilies.
 Cook in medium heat for five to eight minutes; the water from the paste would have evaporated and the ginger garlic paste would have reduced in quantity.

 After the tomatoes are cooked down, you might want to blend the cooked sauce (along with all the spices) into a smooth puree, if you want a restaurant like smooth texture for the sauce – especially if you are using fresh tomatoes. return it back to the pan after blending and continue with the rest of the process.

-Add 2.5 cups of hot water to the pan (or if you want it less soupy and want the sauce to kind of coat the chicken pieces and have a little bit extra, add less water or simmer for longer time to achieve the pref. consistency as per your taste), add the almond paste and bring to a boil.
-Reduce heat and simmer for about 15 minutes; add sugar and crushed kasuri methi.
+Add 2.5 cups of hot water to the pan (or if you want it less soupy and want the sauce to kind of coat the chicken pieces and have a little bit extra, add less water or simmer for a longer time to achieve the pref. consistency as per your taste), add the almond paste, and bring to a boil.
+Reduce heat and simmer for about 15 minutes; add sugar and crushed Kasuri methi.